lukassaul/woodcoin-minimal/README.md

 # woodcoin-minimal
-Woodcoin w/out GUI, crapple, winblows, and a few other things.
-Just the basics.
+Woodcoin w/out GUI, and other things.
+The expurgated version.